Art Quotes & Famous Artists Quotes

 “Art washes away from the soul the dust of everyday life.”

 The nature of this art quote by Picasso makes one think creating art served as a kind of renewing or cleansing experience for him.
 It’s interesting to think of the act of creation as one that reveals a cleaner or less aged version of oneself.

 “An artist is not paid for his labor but for his vision.”

-It seems they are saying art is a way of sharing a perspective, through a visual medium, one that can last forever.
+It seems as though James McNeill Whistler is saying the value found in art is not the work that goes into it but the sharing of a perspective, through a visual medium.
+This kind of perspective is, one that can last forever.

 Piet Mondrian had a peculiar take on it.
 He classifies creating art almost as a spiritual experience, as though there is a greater Being doing the work.
 It is an incredibly passive stance.

 Although, in a way, it echoes what these other famous artists have said.: